kolenaIO/kolena/docs/metrics/recall.md

 ---
-description: Understanding the recall metric of a model in ML
+description: How to calculate and interpret recall to evaluate ML model performance
 ---

 # Recall (TPR, Sensitivity)